sharmaabhijith/sharmaabhijith.github.io/_pages/about.md

 During my undergrad, I was also privileged to be part of [COEP-SAT-2](https://en.wikipedia.org/wiki/Swayam), a satellite initiative, where I worked on the priliminary control system design.
 I received my bachelor's in Instrumentation and Control Engineering with the *Gold Medal* at the [**College of Engineering, Pune**](https://www.coep.org.in/), India.
 I also worked shortly as a Decision Analytics Associate at [ZS Associates](https://www.zs.com/)

-In my leisure time, I like playing squash, swimming, and reading world history and its impact on modern culture.
+In my leisure time, I like playing squash, swimming, and reading history and its impact on modern culture.